ibm-cloud-docs/vmware-service/common/iam-integration.md

 Review your responsibilities for managing IAM.

-* Maintain and manage the IBM Cloud IAM SSO integration with VMware Cloud Director.
+* Maintain and manage the {{site.data.keyword.cloud_notm}} IAM SSO integration with VMware Cloud Director.
-* User roles and permissions are managed in IBM Cloud IAM.
+* User roles and permissions are managed in {{site.data.keyword.cloud_notm}} IAM.
-* Remove or disconnect the IBM Cloud IAM integration with VMware Cloud Director if you want local authentication (auth-n) and authorization (auth-z) through VMware Cloud Director
+* Remove or disconnect the {{site.data.keyword.cloud_notm}} IAM integration with VMware Cloud Director if you want local authentication (auth-n) and authorization (auth-z) through VMware Cloud Director
 * Users are added to VMware Cloud Director and managed directly in VMware Cloud Director with roles and permissions.

 ## Procedure to re-enable IBM Cloud IAM SSO integration for VMware Cloud Director
 {: #iam-integration-procedure}

-SSO configuration can be disabled in VMware Cloud Director.
+You can disable SSO configuration disabled in VMware Cloud Director.
 When SSO is disabled, local authentication (auth-n) and authorization (auth-z) is managed locally in VMware Cloud Director by adding users in Director and creating policies in Director for the users.
-At any time VMware Cloud Director configurations can be reset back to using IBM Cloud IAM for auth-n and auth-z with the following steps.
+Use the following steps to reset the VMware Cloud Director configurations back to using {{site.data.keyword.cloud_notm}} IAM for auth-n and auth-z.

 1. In the VMware Solutions console, click **Resources > {{site.data.keyword.vmware-service_short}}** from the left navigation pane.
 2. In the **{{site.data.keyword.vmware-service_short}}** table, click an instance name.